gabriel-espinoza-77/threat-hunting-scenario-tor/README.md

 ##  Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
-If any use of TOR is found, notify management.
+Management suspects that employees may be using the TOR browser to circumvent network security controls due to recent network logs showing abnormal encrypted traffic and connections to known TOR entry nodes.
+Additionally, anonymous reports indicate employees discussing methods to access restricted sites during work hours.
+The objective is to identify any TOR activity, investigate related security incidents, and mitigate potential risks.
+If TOR usage is detected, management must be informed.

 ### High-Level TOR-Related IoC Discovery Plan

-- **Check `DeviceFileEvents`** for any `tor(.exe)` or `firefox(.exe)` file events.
+- **Check `DeviceFileEvents`** for any `tor(.exe)`, `firefox(.exe)`, `browser(.exe)`, `tor-browser(.exe)` or `tor-browser64(.exe)` file events.
-- **Check `DeviceProcessEvents`** for any signs of installation or usage.
+- **Check `DeviceProcessEvents`** for any indications of installation or activity..
-- **Check `DeviceNetworkEvents`** for any signs of outgoing connections over known TOR ports.
+- **Check `DeviceNetworkEvents`** for any indications of outbound connections on known TOR ports..

 ---